How to Start Homeschooling In New York City

 - Submit student(s) annual assessments with their final quarterly report.
 In New York City, that paperwork is filed with the Director of the Central Office of Homeschooling (Address: 333 Seventh Avenue, 7th Floor, New York, NY 10001).

 New York City homeschooling requirements are governed at the state level.
 For more information on the above requirements, explore the homeschool laws of New York State here!

-Field Trips in the City and Beyond!
+Homeschool Field Trips in NYC and Beyond

 If you are still on the fence about whether or not to homeschool, the availability of field trip opportunities in New York City alone should factor into your final decision!
 Homeschoolers have the unique flexibility to make the world their classroom, and in the Empire City, that’s entirely possible.
 A full range of cultural, historical, and educational explorations lie at your doorstep.
 For example: